 Careers and Internships

-Are you interested in promoting civil rights, civic engagement, and interfaith understanding?
-Do you have experience in international relations, intercultural studies, or civil rights program management?
-AIC is always looking for passionate, qualified candidates to join its staff.
-Open positions are listed below.
-Unfortunately, due to limited time and resources, AIC only accepts applications for open positions and we cannot respond to every application received.
+We are always looking for passionate, qualified candidates to join our staff.
+Open positions are listed on the Careers page.
+Unfortunately, due to limited time and resources, we only accept applications for open positions and we cannot respond to every application received.

 AIC and Project Nur have a strong and long-standing internship program in the Washington, D.C. and Boston areas.
-Several of our student interns have gone one to become full-time staff at AIC or taken positions with non-profits, public policy institutions, and the U.S. government.
-To inquire about available internships, please email: [email protected]
+Several of our student interns have gone on to become full-time staff at AIC or taken positions with non-profits, public policy institutions, and the U.S. government.
+To inquire about available internships, please email firstname.lastname@example.org.

 The “Dream Deferred” Essay Contest on Civil Rights in the Middle East